How salary and dividends differ as an incorporated physician or dentist

 - A spouse or common-law partner who is a shareholder in your professional medical corporation

-For incorporated physicians at all practice stages, making a decision about your compensation may seem overwhelming — as there’s a lot to consider, and it’s important that your choice reflects your personal circumstances and needs.
+For incorporated physicians and dentists at all practice stages, making a decision about your compensation may seem overwhelming — as there’s a lot to consider, and it’s important that your choice reflects your personal circumstances and needs.

 For more information on your options, talk to a dedicated RBC Healthcare Specialist.